 - MigrationCompleted: indicates migration was successful and NCE subscription can now be managed

-- MigrationFailed: migration was unsuccessful; service will not be lost and documented migration failure timelines are applicable
+- MigrationFailed: migration was unsuccessful; service access is retained with documented migration failure timelines are applicable

 These migration events are also accessible via the GetMigrationEvents API.

 The ability to see migration activity and events is a new feature.
-Any subscriptions migrated prior to June 22, 2022 will not have migration events recorded.
-This feature does not retroactively record migration events for subscriptions migrated prior to this date.
+Any subscriptions migrated prior to June 22, 2022 won't have migration events recorded.
+This feature doesn't retroactively record migration events for subscriptions migrated prior to this date.

-In the case where a Partner is trying to migrate a customer's eligible subscriptions to NCE, the outlined steps may be taken:
+In the case where a Partner is trying to migrate a customer's eligible subscriptions to NCE, the outlined steps are taken:

 - Select a customer to migrate the subscriptions.